emmareimer/goodneighbor/client/README.md

 5. (FindOne) Task Page - ** If you click on a task in your area ** All single task information
 TODO (Emma): Add missing items to schemas/typedefs
         -- name
         -- category*
         -- description*
         -- directions*
         -- contactlessDirections*
         -- created_by: user
         -- claimed_by: user
         -- A button to claim the task

 6. Profile page -
 Will include:
         -- Open tasks that you've created
         -- Claimed tasks that you've completed
         -- Claimed tasks
         -- Tasks are links to render back to the findone task page -- Edit zip code TODO: (Emma) add in to typedefs/resolvers

 7. CreateTask page
         -- name
         -- category*
         -- description*
         -- directions*
         -- contactlessDirections*
         -- created_by: user
         -- claimed_by: user
         -- A button to claim the task

 8. Stretch Goals:
 -- Flagging/reporting tasks
 -- Allowing users to enter hyperlinks
+-- Modals or Bootstrap Alerts
 -- More user input on deadlines, contactless boolean and what that does -- Zapier
 -- Add more to task page